 Over the years many authors have developed widely differing terminology for what is ostensibly the same cohort of organizations.
-Labels such as third sector, independent sector, not-for-profit sector, nonprofit sector, charitable sector, and voluntary sector are used with varying frequency in different countries.
-Unfortunately these labels are all too often used interchangeably and with rather different emphases of meaning, making it impossible to be sure with any degree of certainty that any two writers are addressing the same facet of society.
+Labels such as the third sector, independent sector, not-for-profit sector, nonprofit sector, charitable sector, and voluntary sector are used with varying frequency in different countries.
+Unfortunately they are all too often used interchangeably and with different emphasis of meaning, making it impossible to be sure with any degree of certainty that any two writers are addressing the same facet of society.
 Salamon and Anheier (1997, p.
-3) argue that this complexity has developed because of the great range of organizations that are included under these umbrella headings, "from tiny soup kitchens to symphony orchestras, from garden clubs to environmental groups."
+3) argue that this complexity develops because of the great range of organizations that are included under these umbrella headings, "ranging from tiny soup kitchens to symphony orchestras, from garden clubs to environmental groups."

 Our first task in this text must therefore be to begin to navigate a way through this complexity.
 The logical starting place is the term third sector, which is now in common usage and reflects the distinctive role the sector has in society.
+The notion of a third sector is illustrated in Figure 1.1.
 The third sector is distinguished by being somehow different from either government or the private sector.
-All three sectors are important facets of human society and all three have a role to play in the satisfaction of human need.
+All three sectors are important facets of human society, and all three have a role to play in the satisfaction of human need.

-The private sector or "market" caters to the majority of human needs-certainly in the developed world-matching the supply of producers with consumer demand for goods and services.
-This market ensures that people can obtain much of what they want and need from others at a reasonable price-or at least those who have money are facilitated in doing so!
-Economists argue that the market works because suppliers are prevented from charging excessive prices by the knowledge that if they do so, others will enter the market to cater to the need.
-Similarly, the market ensures that a multitude of needs are met by ensuring that a reasonable profit will be available to suppliers in each case.
+The private sector or "market" caters to the majority of human need, certainly in the developed world, matching the supply of producers with consumer demand for goods and services.
+This market ensures that people can obtain much of what they want and need from others at a reasonable price-or at least those with money are facilitated in doing so!
+Economists argue that the market works because suppliers are prevented from charging excessive prices by the knowledge that others will enter the market to cater for the need if their prices are too high.
+Similarly, the market ensures that a multitude of different needs are met by ensuring that a reasonable profit will be available to suppliers in each case.
 There is no philanthropy at work here.
 The market works purely on the notion of self-interest.
 As Adam Smith (1776, p.
-119) noted, "It is not from the benevolence of the butcher, the brewer, or the baker that we expect our dinner, but from their regard to their own self-interest.
-We address ourselves, not to their humanity but to their self-love, and never talk to them of our own necessities but of their own advantages."
+119) noted: